VOLTEC6647/Voltec-2022/README.md

 * Climber

 ## Capabilities
-The robot is capable of certain things that might stand out and that increases it's performance
+The robot is capable of certain things that might make it stand out.
+They increase the robot' performance
 * Adjustment of range and distance using a Limelight
 * 3 Different shooting settings depending on the position of the robot (Can be chosen by driver)
-* Release ball through shooter if it is from the opposite alliance
+* Release ball through shooter, if it is from the opposite alliance
-* Release ball through intake if it is from the opposite alliance
+* Release ball through intake, if it is from the opposite alliance
 * Voluntary break to avoid being pushed (We recommend to avoid using this and/or improve it to avoid damage to your motors and voltage spikes)
 * Toggle motor reductions to improve/decrease speed